Medvedev91/timeto.me/README.md

 # Repeating Tasks

 You may think choosing activity and timer for each task is overwhelming.
-This is where "Repeating Tasks" come into play.
+This is where repeating tasks come into play.

 How it works for me: